biojava/biojava.github.io/wiki/BioJava:CookBook3:NCBIQBlastService.md

 allow extensions to other remote alignment services like FASTA and Blast at EBI, which use web services.

-WARNING (as of early February 2011):
+**WARNING (as of early February 2011):**

-- You need to use the biojava-live tree to have this example working.
+- You need to use the latest biojava-live tree to have this example working.

-- Only blastall programs are implemented.
-MegaBlast and blastpgp are high in the TO DO list.
+- Only blastall programs are implemented right now: blastn, blastp,blastx,tblastn,tblastx.
+MegaBlast and phi-blast are high in the TO DO list.
+However, as QBlast is implemented right now, it might not be possible to create a way of doing psi-blast analysis.

 - Basic sanity checks are in place so that you won't try to use blastn on a ProteinSequence object...

-- To do: create methods to manipulate expect values and word sizes.
+- Get and Set methods now exists to manipulate expect values and word sizes.
+(Note: this is done as of 21 feb 2011; available via biojava-live)

 - Do not use multiple threads to send loads of requests to NCBI.
 This would only get you into trouble, up to getting you blacklisted by NCBI.